AssemblyScript/assemblyscript/lib/loader/README.md

 var str = "Hello world!";
 var ptr = module.newString(str);

-// ... do something with ptr, i.e. call a WebAssembly export ...
+// do something with ptr, i.e. call a WebAssembly export ...

+// when done, allow the runtime to collect it module.__release(ptr);
 ```

 Similarly, when a string or array is returned from a WebAssembly function, a reference (pointer) is received on the JS side and the `getString` and `getArray` helpers can be used to obtain their values: